MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ---
 title: Set up email in Business Central | Microsoft Docs
-description: Describes how to use the company's SMTP server to send and receive email messages within Business Central, or alternatively how to use the email server settings created with the Office 365 subscription.
+description: Describes how to connect email accounts to Business Central so that you can send outbound messages without having to open another app.
-author: SorenGP
+author: bholtorf

 ms.service: dynamics365-business-central
 ms.topic: get-started-article